pyroscope/pyrocore/docs/howto.rst

         rtcontrol -q --from-view $hash // --tag "$guard" --flush --yes --cron done

+The ``--from-view $hash //`` is an efficient way to select a specific item by hash, in case you wondered. ``hash=‹infohash›`` in contrast loads all items, then filters out just one.

 A variant of this is to use a flag file in the download's directory – such a file can be created and checked by simply poking the file system, which can have advantages in some situations.
 To check for the existance